PHP-Einfach/loginscript/README.md

 * Administration of existent users

 This code is licensed under GPL v3 or later.
+Feel free to use this code for your website and to change the code as you like.